sachinsenal0x64/hifi/README.md

 >
 > ## This project is for

-- People who use Tidal but don’t like its official app and want more client options.
+- Tidal subscribers who don’t like the official app and want more client options.

+- Anyone who want to try Tidal before making a commitment.

 - Anyone who wants to listen to lossless or Hi-Res audio.

-- People who don’t want to store terabytes of music.
+- Anyone who doesn’t want to store terabytes of music.

-- Users who want to access over 110 million songs through their Subsonic-based client.
+- Anyone who want to access over 110 million songs through their Subsonic-based client.

 - Anyone who doesn’t need to download and manually add tracks.

-- Developers who want to create their own Subsonic-based client using HiFi as a proxy.
+- Developers who want to create their own Subsonic-based client using HiFi as a tidal proxy.

-- People who want to try Tidal before making a commitment.

 <br>